Updated: Mar 14

 Step 2.
 Don’t forget to buy your mattress!
 You spend a third of your life in bed, so don’t take this step lightly.

-You can get a high quality mattress from each of the companies here at affordable prices, and they all deliver.
-Be sure to do your own research because sleeping preferences differ but here are some general information.
+You can get a high-quality mattress from each of the companies here at affordable prices, and they all deliver.
+Be sure to do your own research because sleeping preferences differ but here is some general information.

-IKEA: They offer a selection of foam, latex-blend, and spring mattresses for the price conscious shopper, and have the most affordable mattresses of the group here.
+They offer a selection of foam, latex-blend, and spring mattresses for the price-conscious shopper, and have the most affordable mattresses of the group here.
 Buy in-store or online.

-Nest: Nest produces multi-layered mattresses that are accepted as having high quality materials and construction.
+Nest produces multi-layered mattresses that are accepted as having high-quality materials and construction.
 Try at three Bay Area locations (San Francisco, Palo Alto, and Albany.)

 Step 3: Add to your collection and make the space uniquely yours!